Axym-Labs/website/src/content/work/la_scaling.md

 - We tested regression (reconstruction of the sampled signal) and classification (argmax signal = argmax output).
 Unsuprisingly, regression is much harder than classification.
 - Noise in the training data actually improves performance for classification.
 Probably because it enlargenes the subspace that is mapped to one class.
 - **The repeating pattern has been this**: Learning algorithms perform near equally for small encoder-MLPs.
 For larger/deeper ones, feedback alignment performs worst, backprop and direct feedback alignment (DFA) are in the middle and difference target propagation actually performs best.
 For a 4-layer MLP with layer output dimensions [512,512,512,1024], it achieves 19.4% accuracy while backprop achieves only 10.2%.
 This is likely because target-propagation trains the network to be a good reverse of the untrained encoder.
 It can better reverse the data-generating process by propagating *targets*, which correspond to the activations of an encoders previous layer, closer to the true input signal.
-- This is strong evidence that generating synthetic data with MLPs does not capture the effect we want - which is that alternative algorithms are outperformed by backprop for large-scale real data.
+- This is **strong evidence that generating synthetic data with MLPs does not capture the effect we want** - which is that alternative algorithms are outperformed by backprop for large-scale real data.
-- Using ReLU is problematic, especially for classification, because it is piecewise linear, meaning that for positive activations, the upstream layers are revealed, which principally makes creating a perfect inverse just a matter of data.
+- Using ReLU is problematic, especially for classification, because it is piecewise linear, meaning that for positive activations, the upstream layer mappings are directly revealed, which principally makes creating a perfect inverse just a matter of data.
--